 The event data in a table can be exported in a CSV or PDF file format.

 Support for System Events

-The source type can be either Device or System.
-Events generated by the system will be filtered using the source type System and the events generated by the device will be filtered using source type Device.
+The source type can be System, Device, or Client.
+Events generated by the application will be filtered using the source type System.